 Since organic social media is limited to an average 5% reach, paid social platforms like Facebook Ads or LinkedIn Ads provide a great way to reach and educate future customers through content amplification.
 Here are a few steps to get you started with paid social:

-- Make sure the advertising platform is ready to serve ads
+- Making sure the advertising platform is ready to serve ads

-- Create a marketing strategy to build relationships with the right people
+- Creating a marketing strategy to build relationships with the right people

-- Create specific content, if possible, to target particular industries
+- Creating specific content, if possible, to target particular industries

 13. Promote with PPC (Google, Bing)